qiao/mdwatch/README.md

 mdwatch
 =======

-`mdwatch` is a tool to help you preview your markdown documents.
-It can detect the changes on the file and automatically serve the rendered page in your brower.
+`mdwatch` is a tool to help you preview markdown documents.
+It watches the file for changes and will automatically serve the updated content in your browser.

 Install
 -------